wp-plugins/knews/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Solved empty subject bug when the newsletter was sent trough SMTP: We're sorry, guys!

 = 1.5.5 =
 * Double optin subscription on/off (default on)
 * Email subscription advice (Knews email you when someone subscribes)